rictonov/ubuntu-hyprland-hyprdots/README.md

 >```shell
 >./install.sh custom_apps.lst
 >```

+* gdm not found? edit the script and replace gdm with your display manager (sddm recommended)

 Please reboot after the install script completes and takes you to sddm login screen (or black screen) for the first time.
 For more details, please refer [installation.md](https://github.com/prasanthrangan/hyprdots/blob/main/installation.md)